Who Are the Amish?

 On October 2, 1727, the first Amish people came to America on The Adventurer and settled in Philadelphia PA.
-Today, they are scattered throughout North & South America, including Canada.
-In North America alone, there are more than 313,215 Amish people living in 535 settlements in 31 states; this number increases as you add in Canadian and South American statistics (see charts below).
+Today, they are scattered throughout USA, Canada, and South America.
+There are more than 330,465 Amish people living in 549 settlements and 2,445 church districts (see charts below).

 Pennsylvania has the greatest population of Amish, and Ohio follows right behind in second.
 On any given day, many hundreds of tourists will go through Holmes County, Ohio, buying Amish hand-crafted wood, quilts, and candies.
 There are flea markets and auctions as well.
 Some of the greatest home-cooked meals are served in the Holmes County area restaurants.

 The Amish speak Pennsylvania Dutch at home.
 They learn to speak, read, and write English by the time they get through the first or second grade.
 It is tradition, in some Amish communities, to learn German at school on Fridays.
 This is done so they can read the Bible, prayer books and song books, which are all translated into German.

 You might say, there are many different denominations within the Amish culture.
 For instance, there are Old Order, New Order, Beechy, Tobe, Troyer and Swartzentruber Amish, to name a few.
 While some denominations are more open minded than others, you will find that in general, they lean very heavily on a list of "do's and don'ts" that have been recorded on paper and passed down through the generations.